 - We develop a set of elemental graph theoretical rLFA tools, which facilitates for analyzing rLFA failure coverage in general networks.
-We also extend the rLFA specification [7], originally defined for single link failures only, to the relevant case of single node failures, and we generalize our toolset to this very case as well.
+We also extend the rLFA specification [31], originally defined for single link failures only, to the relevant case of single node failures, and we generalize our toolset to this very case as well.
 Furthermore, we reveal the deep relations between LFA and rLFA and we show the conclusions that can be drawn if information about one of them exists. - Using this toolset, we provide a comprehensive analysis of rLFA failure case coverage under the assumption that network links are of uniform cost.
 We give sufficient and necessary conditions for full rLFA failure coverage in the case of single link as well as node outages.
 An attempt is also made to find lower bounds on failure case coverage.
-In particular, we find that in 2-node-connected graphs rLFA protection coverage for single link failures can go down to 50 %, or to 33 % for 2-edge-connected networks, and for node failures rLFA coverage can totally zero out in certain cases. - To help inherently poorly protected networks, we study the rLFA graph extension problem in detail.
+In particular, we find that in 2-node-connected graphs rLFA protection coverage for single link failures can go down to 50%, or to 33% for 2-edge-connected networks, and for node failures rLFA coverage can totally zero out in certain cases.

+- To help inherently poorly protected networks, we study the rLFA graph extension problem in detail.
 This problem asks to augment the network with new, unit cost links to attain complete rLFA protection.
 In particular, we propose a complete family of heuristics in order to facilitate for picking the best approximation algorithm for the particular network under consideration. - We provide an extensive numerical evaluation of rLFA failure case coverage and rLFA graph extension methods on a wide range of real-world network topologies.
 Crucially, we find that some networks have full rLFA protection without any modifications.
 For the rest, the proposed heuristics turn out very effective in improving rLFA failure protection.

 The rest of the paper is organized as follows.
-Section 2 gives a summary on the related works, Sect.
-3 gives an introduction the rLFA, and then Sect.
-4 presents the essential formal definitions.
-Section 5 gives a useful mathematical model and Sects.
-6 and 7 are devoted to a graph theoretical remote LFA failure coverage analysis of many important classes of graph topologies.
+Section 2 gives a summary on the related works, Section 3 gives an introduction the rLFA, and then Section 4 presents the essential formal definitions.
+Section 5 gives a useful mathematical model and Section 6 and Section 7 are devoted to a graph theoretical remote LFA failure coverage analysis of many important classes of graph topologies.
 Section 8 discusses the remote LFA graph extension problem and describes numerical results on many real-world network topologies.
-Finally, in Sect.
-9 we conclude our work and sketch future research directions.
+Finally, in Section 9 we conclude our work and sketch future research directions.

-2 Related works
+2 Related Works

 Protection against network failures has become one of the most compelling problems of today's internet.
-It turned out that more than 85% of unplanned failures affect only links and almost the half of these failures are transient [33], i.e., 50% of all failures last less than a minute [22].
-Unfortunately, such transient failures are very difficult to handle with current intra-domain routing protocols, like OSPF [37] or IS-IS [23].
+It turned out that more than 85% of unplanned failures affect only links and almost the half of these failures are transient [1], i.e., 50% of all failures last less than a minute [2].
+Unfortunately, such transient failures are very difficult to handle with current intra-domain routing protocols, like OSPF [4] or IS-IS [5].
 For instance, just a single flapping interface can keep all other routers in the network busy, since it can cause link state flooding and significant computational overhead due to the constant need for shortest paths recalculations.
-This drawback comes directly from the fundamental design philosophy of the protocol, since, in case of a failure, it tries to make the network topology up-to-date in order to not to cut off packet forwarding.
-Accordingly, after a failure, an adjacent router recognizes it and notifies every other router throughout the network about the failure in order to induce the recalculation of the shortest paths with the failed component removed.
+This drawback comes directly from the fundamental design philosophy of the protocol, since it does not disregard failures and by means of link state advertisements it tries to make the network topology up-to-date for the routers all the time.
+Conversely, after a failure, an adjacent router recognizes it and notifies every other router throughout the network about the failure in order to induce the recalculation of the shortest paths with the failed component removed.
 During this re-convergence process packets are dropped due to invalid routes.